skypilot-org/skypilot/docs/source/reference/storage.rst

 Usage
 -----

-Cloud buckets are specified using the :code:`file_mounts` field in a SkyPilot task.
+Object storages are specified using the :code:`file_mounts` field in a SkyPilot task.

 .. tab-set::

     .. tab-item:: Use an existing bucket
         :sync: existing-bucket-tab

-        To access a bucket created externally (e.g., through cloud CLI or other tools), specify ``source``.
+        To access an existing bucket (e.g., created through cloud CLI or other tools), specify ``source``.

         .. code-block:: yaml